 Cacao beans.
 Credit: Pablo Merchán Montes

-It’s worth mentioning that the way we view life and death is not necessarily the same way ancient Mayans viewed them, however.
-For example, the word “underworld” has associations with hell but some researchers believe ancient Mesoamerican cultures saw the underworld as a more neutral place.
+The way we view life and death is not necessarily the same way ancient Mayans viewed them, of course.
+While we associate the underworld with hell, some researchers believe ancient Mesoamerican cultures considered it a more neutral place.
+Yet the connection between cacao and death is undeniable.

-Similarly, Amanda Fiegl in the Smithsonian Magazine writes that, for the Mayans and Aztecs, cacao was also tied to childbirth – a moment inextricably linked to blood, death, and fertility.
+Similarly, Amanda Fiegl writes in the Smithsonian Magazine that, for the Mayans and Aztecs, cacao was tied to childbirth – a moment inextricably linked to blood, death, and fertility.

 The early history of cacao consumption didn’t see chocolate as a tea-break treat or a guilty pleasure.
-For the Mesoamerican cultures growing, trading, processing, roasting, grinding, and then consuming this drink, it was a product with great religious and cultural significance.
+For the Mesoamerican cultures growing, trading, and consuming this drink, it was a product with great religious and cultural significance.

 Cacao beans and a chocolate bar.